 While in some cases the historic inventory may be viewed as a constraint on development, it mainly provides important information and context about the historic resources and patterns in Nahant.
-The inventory of sites does not address events of historical significance taking place at the home, and instead is used as a way of determining the older homes within an inventoried area.
+The town-wide survey of historic resources conducted in 1989 identified sites of architectural historical significance, with recommendations for recognition and protection approved in concept by the Massachusetts Historical Commission.

-Figure 35: Nahant's Historic Site Inventory
+Figure 34: Nahant's Historic Site Inventory